SparkVA/spark-docs/docs/pilot-handbook/admin-policies/flights-and-activity.md

 ## Activity Requirements
-Pilots at Spark maintain their activity status based on the flights that are flown.
-This is strictly enforced.
+Members maintain their activity status based on the flights that are flown and logged via our website.

-At Spark, we use a rolling policy, vs a set-time window policy.
-Therefore, the activity clock starts when your last flight has been completed.
+Spark bases its activity on the last flight logged in our website.
+Once a flight is accepted, the activity clock resets.

 <center>